wjm021123/mood-tracker/README.md

 ```
 Then try opening the app again.

 This problem happens because macOS applies additional security checks to apps downloaded from the Internet.

+(5) I am worried about Viruses or Malware
+To the best of my knowledge, the ZIP files included in this release do not contain any malicious software.
+However, if you would like additional reassurance, you may:
+- Upload the downloaded ZIP file to VirusTotal(`virustotal.com/gui/`) and scan it using multiple antivirus engines.
+- Scan the downloaded files using your device’s built-in security software (e.g. Windows Defender on Windows or Gatekeeper on macOS).